Charity Christmas gifts will help you make a personal statement this festive season. Here we explain why.

 Shopping for mass-produced tat in excessive packaging leaves me cold and I KNOW that there are kinder and happier gifts to give my friends and family to make them smile.

 Charity gifts are, in my humble opinion, ace!
-You can buy gorgeous products, donate cash directly to a loved one’s favourite charity or choose to give a specific amount to buy a goat for an impoverished family or a care package for a woman and child arriving at a refuge.
+You can buy gorgeous products, donate cash directly to a loved one’s favourite charity or choose to give a specific amount to buy a goat for an impoverished family.

 Why is a charity gift a good idea?